 - The shorter and longer regimens should be given to people with HIV based on the DST of the infecting TB strain and other risk factors, and HIV status alone does not mandate any changes in the regimen composition. - Persons with HIV may need to change their ART regimen since bedaquline cannot be given with efavirenz.
 ART options include dolutegravir, nevirapine, or lopinavir/ritonavir (or atazanavir/ritonavir) depending on the viral load.
 Zidovudine also causes toxicity to the bone marrow and should be substituted with another nucleoside reverse transcriptase inhibitor (NRTI) in persons who are on linezolid. - All persons newly diagnosed with RR-TB who are HIV-positive should have a CD4 count and viral load tested at the time of RR-TB treatment initiation and after 6 months.
-A repeat viral load can be tested at 2 months if the baseline viral load is detectable. - For persons not yet on ART, HIV treatment should be initiated within 2 to 8 weeks after starting RR-TB therapy.
-In patients with CD4 <50 cells/mm3 ART should be started within 2 weeks.
-In patients with RR-TB meningitis, initiate ART 4 to 6 weeks after starting RR-TB medication due to risk of intracranial immune reconstitution inflammatory syndrome (IRIS). - Co-trimoxazole therapy should also be provided regardless of CD4 count. - Identification and management of other co-morbid opportunistic infections is required for persons with RR-TB and HIV. - Additional counselling support will be needed to help people with RR-TB and HIV successfully adhere to their treatment.
+A repeat viral load can be tested at 2 months if the baseline viral load is detectable. - For persons not yet on ART, HIV treatment should be initiated within 2 to 8 weeks after starting RR-TB therapy if patient is tolerating RR-TB treatment and are clinically stable.
+In patients with CD <50 cells/mm3 ART should be started within 2 weeks.
+In patients with RR-TB meningitis, initiate ART 4 to 6 weeks after starting RR-TB medication if patient is tolerating RR-TB treatment and are clinically stable.
+This is due to the risk of intracranial immune reconstitution inflammatory syndrome (IRIS). - Co-trimoxazole therapy should also be provided regardless of CD4 count. - Identification and management of other co-morbid opportunistic infections is required for persons with RR-TB and HIV. - Additional counselling support will be needed to help people with RR-TB and HIV successfully adhere to their treatment.